PlaceOS/docs/key-concepts/systems.md

 ## Systems and Zones

-[Zones](zones.md) are groups of systems which can reflect their physical or conceptiual groupings.
+[Zones](zones.md) are groups of systems which can reflect their physical or conceptual groupings.
 Systems can belong to zero or more zones.
 <!-- not sure about zero -->